Graduate Assistantship in Teaching (GAT)

 The Head of the History Department awards GATs to full-time students (minimum of 6 graduate credit hours per semester) on the recommendation of the Faculty Graduate Committee, with preference given to students who have the M.A.
 The number of GATs varies according to the funding we receive.
 If you are awarded a GAT, you can reasonably expect three renewals for a total of four years, provided that you maintain a high level of performance in your teaching and in your courses (minimum 3.0 grade point average), and fulfill the other requirements for satisfactory progress in your program of study.
 For example, grades of incomplete in your course work and failure to pass language examinations when required will count against you in your application for renewal.
 GATs automatically receive a waiver of tuition fees, a waiver of registration fees and student health insurance.

 If you are employed by another University department, inform the DGS and the Graduate Program Coordinator of this employment immediately.
 Concurrent employment as a GAT in another department affects the payroll process.
-Informing the Business Manager of this additional employment in advance of hire will help her coordinate the preparation of your hiring documents and will assure appropriate payment.
+Informing the Business Manager of this additional employment in advance of hire will help him coordinate the preparation of your hiring documents and will assure appropriate payment.

 The DGS makes GAT assignments in consultation with the Graduate Program Coordinator and professors teaching courses with GATs.
 The DGS makes the assignments at the end of each semester for the following semester.
 These assignments are subject to change depending on course enrollments.
 You will receive a course and instructor preference sheet which you should complete and return to the Graduate Program Coordinator.